destanol/bootcamp/README.md

-# Bootcamp Team Project
+# Purevolume.com redesign.
+Project

 A two page site redesign of Purevolume.com.
-The article redesigned for functionality
+The article redesigned for style.

 ## Built With